Ann Sothern: Film and radio

-In 1934, she signed a contract with Columbia Pictures.
+In 1934 she signed a contract with Columbia Pictures.
 Harry Cohn changed her name to Ann Sothern.
-"Ann" was chosen in honor of her mother and "Sothern" was chosen for Shakespearean actor E. H. Sothern.
-While at Columbia she mainly appeared in B-movie roles.
-After two years, the studio released her from her contract.
-In 1936, she was signed by RKO Radio Pictures and, after a string of films that failed to attract a large enough audience, she left RKO.
-She signed with Metro-Goldwyn-Mayer shortly after leaving RKO.
+"Ann" was chosen in honor of her mother, and "Sothern" was chosen for Shakespearean actor E. H. Sothern.
+At Columbia she mainly appeared in B-movie roles.
+After two years the studio released her from her contract.
+In 1936 she was signed by RKO Radio Pictures, but when a string of her films failed to attract a large enough audience, she left.
+Shortly after, she signed with Metro-Goldwyn-Mayer again.

-After signing with MGM, Sothern was cast as brassy Brooklyn burlesque dancer Mary Anastasia O'Connor, known professionally as Maisie Ravier, in Maisie (1939).
-MGM originally acquired the Maisie property for Jean Harlow, but Harlow died in June 1937, before a final script was completed.
-(The Harlow inspiration remained; the second Maisie feature, Congo Maisie, was based on MGM's Red Dust.
-Sothern approximated the Jean Harlow role opposite John Carroll in the Clark Gable role.)
+This time with MGM, Sothern was cast as brassy Brooklyn burlesque dancer Mary Anastasia O'Connor, known professionally as Maisie Ravier, in Maisie (1939).
+MGM had originally acquired the Maisie property for Jean Harlow, but Harlow died in June 1937 before a final script was completed.
+The Harlow inspiration remained nonetheless in the form of Congo Maisie.
+This second feature in the Maisie series was based on Harlow's earlier 1932 hit Red Dust.
+Sothern approximated the Jean Harlow role opposite John Carroll in the Clark Gable role.

 After years of struggling and appearing in supporting parts Sothern found major success with Maisie.
 The film was profitable for MGM, as were the string of Maisie comedy sequels that followed.
 Box office proceeds from Maisie pictures financed MGM's more costly dramas.
-From 1939 to 1947, she appeared in 10 Maisie films.
+From 1939 to 1947 she appeared in 10 Maisie films.
 A review of Swing Shift Maisie (1943) by Time magazine praised Sothern and described her as "one of the smartest comediennes in the business".
-The popularity of the film series led to her own radio program, The Adventures of Maisie, broadcast on CBS from 1945 to 1947, on Mutual Broadcasting System in 1952, and in syndication from 1949 to 1953.
+The popularity of the film series led to her own radio program, The Adventures of Maisie, broadcast on CBS from 1945 to 1947, then on Mutual Broadcasting System in 1952, and in syndication from 1949 to 1953.
 Due to her popularity from the Maisie films MGM head Louis B. Mayer paid $80,000 to purchase film rights to the Broadway production of DuBarry Was a Lady especially for Sothern.
-When Sothern rejected the revised script MGM decided to cast Lucille Ball (Sothern's best friend in real life).
-Shortly after completing filming of Maisie Gets Her Man in 1942 Sothern was cast in title role in the film version of Panama Hattie (1942), opposite Red Skelton.
-Panama Hattie had been a hit on Broadway with Ethel Merman in the title role, but was plagued with production problems after MGM attempted to shoot the film version.
-After a disastrous preview in November 1941, MGM decided to delay release to retool the production.
+When Sothern rejected the revised script, MGM decided to cast Lucille Ball (Sothern's best friend in real life).
+Shortly after the filming of Maisie Gets Her Man in 1942 Sothern was cast in the title role in the film version of Panama Hattie (1942), opposite Red Skelton.
+Panama Hattie had been a hit on Broadway with Ethel Merman, but the MGM film version was plagued with production woes.
+After a disastrous preview in November 1941 MGM decided to delay the release to retool the production.
 The film's original director was replaced, the script was rewritten, and several scenes were reshot.
-While the film received mediocre to poor reviews, it was a smash box office hit with audiences.
+Though the film received mediocre to poor reviews, it was a box-office smash with audiences.